Indy Champ: 2020: five-year-old season

 Indy Champ was ridden by Yuichi Fukunaga in all of his races as a five-year-old.
 He began his fourth campaign on 1 March at Nakayama Racecourse when he raced over 1800 metres and came home fourth behind Danon Kingly, Lucky Lilac and Soul Stirring in the Grade 2 Nakayama Kinen.
 On 26 April he ran for the second time in the Yomiuri Milers Cup and started the 0.6/1 favourite in an eleven-runner field.
 He settled in third place as Lance of Puraana set the pace from Besten Dank before moving up on the outside to take the lead 200 metres from the finish and winning easily by two lengths.
 Fukunaga later commented "I thought he really shouldn't lose and the small field made reading the race easy...
 He has a lot of quirks but that was part of the attraction.
 I had the impression from before being asked to ride him that he was a difficult horse and that he had difficulties at the break.
 Now, a lot of that has been fixed."
 On 7 June at Tokyo the horse attempted to repeat his 2019 success in the Yasuda Kinen and started the 6/1 second favourite behind Almond Eye.
-He raced in mid-division before angling to the outside to make rapid progress in the straight but after moving into second place behind Gran Alegria he could make no impact on the leader and lost second place to Almond Eye in the final strides.
+He raced in mid-division before angling to the outside to make rapid progress in the straight but after moving into second place behind Gran Alegria he could'nt make any impact on the leader and lost second place to Almond Eye in the final strides.

 Indy Champ was expected to resume his season in the Sprinters Stakes over 1200 metres at Nakayama in October but bypassed the race after experiencing "pain in his right hindquarters".
 After being off the track for five and a half months the horse attempted to defend his Mile Championship title at Hanshin on 22 November and went off the 7.8/1 third choice in the betting behind Gran Alegria and Salios.
 He settled in seventh place before moving up on the outside and gaining the advantage from Admire Mars 200 metres out, but was caught by Gran Alegria in the closing stages and beaten three-quarters of a length into second place.
 On 26 December Indy Champ ended his campaign in the Grade 2 Hanshin Cup over 1400 metres in which he started the 0.5/1 favourite but despite producing a strong late run from the rear of the sixteen-runner field he came home third behind the fillies Danon Fantasy and Maltese Diosa.

 In the 2020 World's Best Racehorse Rankings, Indy Champ was rated on 119, making him the equal 57th best racehorse in the world.